Zslez/Ultimate-Tic-Tac-Toe/README.md

 ## Tests and Analysis

+**Version 1.1**:

+- The new algorithm managed to defeat the Hard difficulty of Xing's `AI` once, and draw twice
+- Out of `6` consecutive games played as X against the Medium difficulty of Xing's `AI` it scored `3W/1D/2L`
+- With only `6` as search depth but an improved evaluation sistem, the average move takes around `3 seconds` to compute, but it appears to be much stronger than earlier

 **Version 1.0**:

 - Out of `10` consecutive games played as X against the Medium difficulty of Xing's `AI` it scored `4W/2D/4L`